The Secret Shortcut to a Disaster Recovery as a Service Offering

 Traditionally, managing today’s type of scenario wouldn’t be possible.
 Thankfully, that’s changed.

 As IT solution providers, you are in a unique position to help organizations who rely on mission-critical applications and data, but lack the technical resources or necessary expertise.
 The good news is that taking their protection to the next level is easier than you think.

 That’s because disaster recovery as a service (DRaaS) offers lower costs, cloud storage, and backup, enabling service providers to help organizations recover quickly following any kind of disaster.

 Many service providers are finding the best approach is a tiered strategy, where disaster recovery is applied by the department, application, location, or risk level, thereby offering a mix of backup and DR within the same organization.

 “Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.
 It makes sense: you don’t have to spend time and resources going out and finding a new client — you just have to keep the one you have happy.
 Research shows that increasing customer retention rates by 5% increases profits by 25% to 95%.”

 If you’re an existing service provider, learn how you can quickly enable a fully-functional managed DRaaS program, leveraging existing client backup data, with the flip of a switch.
 With the same, intuitive user interface, you can effortlessly automate runbooks, testing, and failover to the Acronis Cyber Disaster Recovery Cloud during a DR event.

-Discover the secret shortcut to a DRaaS offering in this 30-minute live webinar on May 20.
+Discover the secret shortcut to a DRaaS offering by watching the replay of the live webinar we held on May 20.